arvigj/pneumatic-actuator-design/README.md

 # [Siggraph 2024] Soft Pneumatic Actuator Design using Differentiable Simulation

 # Citation
-If you use this work/data.
-Please cite our paper:
+If you use this work/data, please cite our paper: